 10. Worst of all, you take yourself too seriously.

 1. You are easily offended.
 You have a thin skin.

 2. Instead of learning from your losses and failures, you hide them or justify them.

 3. Being “right” and proving others are wrong is more important than being correct.

 4. Accepting help is difficult, especially if it makes you look weak.

 5. You have a self-importance button.
 Being respected and admired is more important to you than almost everything else.

 6. You hold onto bad ideas despite proof they are bad ideas.

-7. You do not understand why people to not see how important you really are.
+7. You do not understand why people do not realize how important you are.